0x1h0b/Network-Packet-Analyzer/README.md

 ## Requirements:-

    **Python3 -**
-      It can be downloaded and install from it's [official website](https://www.python.org/downloads/).
+      You can download and install it from it's [official website](https://www.python.org/downloads/).
       It is available for all types of platforms (windows , Linux and mac).
 In Linux/Mac it comes pre-installed.
       Here i have used some of python's built in modules (*socket and struct*) for capturing and analyzing packets. so there is no need of installing any external package.